diginov/craft-sentry-logger/README.md

 ### `enabled`

-This parameter is a boolean that indicates whether this log target is enabled.
+This required parameter is a boolean that indicates whether this log target is enabled.

 ### `anonymous`

-This parameter is a boolean that indicates whether this log target will NOT send sensitive visitor and user data to Sentry.
+This optional parameter is a boolean that indicates, when enabled, that this log target will NOT send sensitive visitors and users data to Sentry.

 ### `dsn`

-This parameter is a string that contain the Client Key (DSN) that Sentry gave you in your [project settings](https://sentry.io/settings/).
+This required parameter is a string that contain the Client Key (DSN) that Sentry gave you in your [project settings](https://sentry.io/settings/).

 ### `release`

-This parameter is a string that contain the version of your code that is deployed to an environment.
+This optional parameter is a string that contain the version of your code that is deployed to an environment.
 See more information about [releases](https://docs.sentry.io/platforms/php/configuration/releases/) in Sentry documentation.

 ### `levels`

-This parameter is an array of log level names that this log target is interested in.
+This required parameter is an array of log level names that this log target is interested in.
 Defaults to `error` and `warning`.
-We have intentionally disabled reporting `info` log level to Sentry because Craft generates a lot of messages for this log level.
+We have intentionally disabled reporting `info`, `profile` and `debug` log levels to Sentry because Craft generates a lot of messages for these log levels.

 ### `categories`

-This parameter is an array of message categories that this log target is interested in.
+This optional parameter is an array of message categories that this log target is interested in.
 Defaults to empty, meaning all categories.
 You can use an asterisk at the end of a category so that the category may be used to match those categories sharing the same common prefix.
 For example, `yii\db*` will match categories starting with `yii\db\`, such as `yii\db\Connection`.

 ### `except`

-This parameter is an array of message categories that this log target is NOT interested in.
+This optional parameter is an array of message categories that this log target is NOT interested in.
 Defaults to empty, meaning no uninteresting messages.
 If this property is not empty, then any category listed here will be excluded from the `categories` parameter.
 You can use an asterisk at the end of a category so that the category can be used to match those categories sharing the same common prefix.
 For example, `yii\db*` will match categories starting with `yii\db\`, such as `yii\db\Connection`.

 ### `exceptCodes`

-This parameter is an array of HTTP status codes that this log target is NOT interested in.
+This optional parameter is an array of HTTP status codes that this log target is NOT interested in.
 This is a shortcut for the `except` parameter to make it easier.
 Defaults to `403` and `404`, meaning that `yii\web\HttpException:403` and `yii\web\HttpException:404` messages will be excluded from the `categories` parameter.

 ## Credits